x1wins/FlowerPaper/README.md

 insert into config (bbsname,userid, listTypeNum) values('portfolio','admin',2);

-listTypeNum is list type
+this follow is bbs list view type
-- 1 :common list
+- 1 listTypeNum 1 text view list
-- 2 :picture list
+- 2 listTypeNum 2 thumb picture list

 if you didn't run this query